About the State and Local Innovation Initiative

 For answers to frequently asked questions, see our Q&A.

-The webinar from the previous round of the State and Local Innovation Initiative can be viewed here.
+The recordings of the webinars from previous rounds of the State and Local Innovation Initiative can be viewed on the initiative’s events page.

 If you have questions about the initiative or would like to discuss a potential proposal, please email Initiative Manager Julia Chabrier.